Overview | Research directions | Members | Publications | Grants | Ongoing Collaborations

 Fish Lab is a part of the ACN (Animal Cognition and Neuroscience) Lab.
-Our research is focused on different cognitive skills in teleost fish.
-The use of animal models, despite of the adaptaton niches, hoghlights a potential shared background that comes to form a common cognitive equipment among species: as ecological investigation of mind.
+Our research is focused on different cognitive skills in teleost fish and other small animals.
+The use of animal models, despite different adaptation niches, highlights a potential shared background, a common cognitive equipment among species, which allows a comparative ecological investigation of the mind.

 - Brain lateralization in fish and reptiles: I found evidence in a variety of teleost fish and amphibians for a preferential use of the left visual hemi-field in response to social stimuli.
 The use of right part of the brain to codify social stimuli is a widespraid trait among vertebrates.
 The survey is also extended to other classes, also considering how light stimulation in ovo can act on the neural development of the lateralized social behaviour.
 Recent studies also investigated eye/brain preferences in the explorative behavior of lizards.

 - Visual and extra-visual systems in spatial cognition of fish: I provided evidence that fish use geometry and integrate geometric and landmark information to reorient themselves; as in human infants, geometric information is dominant in small environments, whereas landmark information in large ones.
 Recent studies related to the development of a paradigm of working memory, instead of reference memory, in order to compare results obtained in the human species.
 I also focused my attention on spatial cognition in insects.
 The visual encoding of the environmental geometry and landmarks has a great ecological value for spatial orientation.
 Fish have also different non-visual sensory modalities, as lateral line, an high number of neuromasts on the sides of fish, sensitive to hydrodynamic water variations.
 Are these mechanical cells sufficient to create a spatial representation useful for survival?